 Lynch: I've had so many flops.
 One time I bought a retailer with these great dresses.
 They were on the cover of Vogue 3 times, and the company had no debt, which is really important.
 It's hard to go backward if you have no debt.
 You get an award for that.
 So they had everything right and all of a sudden this movie Bonnie and Clyde comes out and the hemline goes from above the knee by 2 inches to the ankle.
 So the stuff they had was useless, and they didn't have new stuff for the next season.
 Two years later, things calmed down, but the company was gone.

 So you have flops.
 Maybe you're right 5 or 6 times out of 10.
 But if your winners go up 4- or 10- or 20-fold, it makes up for the ones where you lost 50%, 75%, or 100%.

-You have just celebrated your 50th anniversary at Fidelity.
-As you look back, what do you feel has changed most?
+As you look back over more than 50 years at Fidelity, what do you feel has changed most?

 Lynch: The data now is so good.
 I remember waiting for the mail to come to our library to check Nike's annual report.
 Now when somebody reports earnings, it's telecast all over the world.
 They have an investor presentation.
 They show a balance sheet.
 The data's there.
 And it's free.

 So theoretically the individual's edge has improved in the last 20, 30 years versus the professional.
 The problem is people have so many biases.
 They won't look at a railroad, an oil company, a steel company.
 They’re only going to look at companies growing 40% a year.
 They won't look at turnarounds.
 Or companies with unions.

 You have to really be agnostic.
 I think that's why Fidelity’s had so many great fund managers—they're very flexible with what they'll look at.

 Get industry-leading investment analysis.

 Call or visit to set up an appointment.